Schnitker/LogManager/README.md

 My favorite Framework Jersey (JAX-RS 2.0) uses JDK logging.
 There are some disadvantages with JDK Logging:

+ * multiple logging systems if you are using log4j or logback
- * without configuration the logging output will be written to stderr
+ * without configuration the JDK logging output will be written to stderr
  * the handler SLF4JBridgeHandler has performance impacts (see http://www.slf4j.org/api/org/slf4j/bridge/SLF4JBridgeHandler.html)

 This project allows you to redirect JDK logging to Log4j (1.x or 2.x) or Logback without performance costs.
+Configuration changes are immediately noticed by the JDK logging wrapper.
+The JDK LogManager and Logger are completely replaced.

 The Jersey Grizzly HTTP server (_jersey-container-grizzly2-http_) works fine with all wrapper implementations.

 ### Usage (for applications)